joegr/fold/README.md

 A web-based simulation system for visualizing stackable circuit cards with matrix logic and predefined mesh layer interactions, capable of generating custom encryption algorithms based on circuit design.

+WARNING: Do not use for prod encryption use only for local/server visualization of encryption concepts and proofs.

 ## Features

 - Create circuit cards with custom logic elements